Sora-3e8/romopad-driver/readme.md

 $ systemctl --user enable --now romopad.service
 ```

-> [!IMPORTANT]
-> Make sure you're in the "input" user group, otherwise the driver won't work</br>
-> You can add yourself using following commands:</br>
->&nbsp;[Arch,Fedora,rhel]: `sudo usermod -aG input $USER`</br>
->&nbsp;Debian: `sudo useradd -a G input $USER`

-> [!CAUTION]
-> Under no circumstances should the program be run with root privileges.
-> Running with root privileges opens you to privilege escalation attack via command execution.
-> Running as root will also cause layer indicator to stop work.

 ## 🐞 Known issues
-- In some environments the layer indicator may not show up, this is an issue caused by systemd not being able to pass the wayland display variable as it was not set yet
+- In some environments the layer indicator may not show up, this is an issue caused by systemd not being able to pass the display variable as it was not set yet
 - This occurs for example in wm managers as it's impossible to tell if session has already started
 - The usual quick fix is to restart the service after logging into session:<br/>
   ```bash